ryancys1234/Concepts-in-Genome-Analysis/README.md

 # Concepts-in-Genome-Analysis

-This repository contains assignments from the course Concepts in Genome Analysis from the Department of Biomedical Informatics.
+This repository contains assignments from the course Concepts in Genome Analysis offered by the Department of Biomedical Informatics.